DENVER FELLOW RESIDENCY: 2022-2023

 - A major in, or closely related to, the intended teaching field

 - A passing score on the appropriate Praxis II Content test.
 If the candidate has not yet taken the Praxis II, they can provide an upcoming test date

 - 24 semester hours of college-level coursework, pursuant to CDE content area worksheet requirements

-Tuition and Aid
+Tuition and Aid:

 Relay is committed to ensuring that its programs are affordable.
-The total program value is $35,000 and all graduate students are eligible to receive the Urban Teacher Scholarship, which significantly reduces tuition to $17,500 over the two years.
-To further offset the out-of-pocket cost, Relay Denver will accept Fellow Residents’ AmeriCorps awards.
-Tuition is subject to change.
+The annual tuition is $12,000* per year.
+All graduate students are eligible to receive scholarship awards, which significantly reduces tuition to about $6,000 a year.
 Graduate students are eligible to apply for federal financial aid.